avanhooser/TUTORIAL_for_RNA_SEQ_PIPELINE/README.md

 ## Step2:  Create a csv file (FASTQMAP) that maps each sample ID with the FASTQ addresses corresponding to that sampleID

- The csv file must have the following header: #"sample", #"fastq_1" ,#"fastq_2" "strandedness"
+ The csv file must have the following header: "sample", "fastq_1" ,"fastq_2" "strandedness"

  sample: sample IDs
  fastq_1 &fastq_2:  are the addresses of the forward/reverse strand